vyos/vyos-documentation/docs/configuration/firewall/groups.rst

 .. cfgcmd:: set firewall ipv6 name <name> rule <1-999999> add-address-to-group source-address address-group <name>

-Also, specific timeout can be defined per rule.
-In case rule gets a hit, source or destinatination address will be added to the group, and this element will remain in the group until timeout expires.
+Also, specific timeouts can be defined per rule.
+In case rule gets a hit, a source or destinatination address will be added to the group, and this element will remain in the group until the timeout expires.
 If no timeout is defined, then the element will remain in the group until next reboot, or until a new commit that changes firewall configuration is done.